Fluffy Eggless Banana Muffins

 Here are some ideas for variations on this recipe:

-• Blueberry Banana: Omit the walnuts and fold in 1 cup of fresh blueberries before baking.
+• Blueberry Banana: Omit the walnuts and fold in 1 cup of fresh or frozen blueberries just before filling the muffin cups.
+Fresh work best but frozen are fine straight from the freezer without thawing first.

 How to Make Eggless Banana Muffins